 Viewpoint 2 Viewpoint 2 Viewing Location Description An elevated viewpoint from the upper levels of the apartments at 21 Honeysuckle Drive.
 Panoramic harbour views are possible from this location.
 The proposed ameni- Visual Evaluation Criteria ties is a component of the soreshore public space and has little impact of visual effect as it is seen as part of the general development in the area.
-LOW MEDIUM HIGH Viewer Position Viewer Access Elevation RL 23.0 AHD [approx].
-Visual Sensitivity Distance to The SIte [boundary] 50m Visual Effect Viewpoint Quality HIGH Visual Impact - Significance Rating Based on a above crite ria is: Med lium proposed new amenities structure
+LOW MEDIUM HIGH effect Viewer Position Viewer Access Elevation RL 23.0 AHD [approx].
+Visual Sensitivity Distance to The SIte [ boundary ] 50m Visual Effect Viewpoint Quality HIGH Visual Impact - Significance Rating Based on above criteria is: Medium lium

-VISUAL IMPACT ASSESSMENT REPORT - AMENITIES - HONEYSUÇKLE PARK.
-WORTH PLACE - WISTING VIEWPOINT 3
+20 VISUAL IMPACT ASSESSMENT REPORT - AMENITIES - HONEYSUÇKLE PARK.
+WORTH PLACE EXISTING VIEWPOINT 3

 Viewpoint 3 Viewpoint 3 Viewing Location Description Viepoint located on the property at 19 Honeysuckle Drive directly across from the promenade location where the proposed amenities are to be located.
-The location here is a commercial premise and slightly elevated from the promenade.
-Visual Evaluation Criteria LOW MEDIUM HIGH Viewer Position Viewer Access Elevation RL 4.5 AHD [ Eye level ].
-Visual Sensitivity Distance to The SIte [ boundary ] 15m Visual Effect Viewpoint Quality MEDIUM Visual Impact - Significance Rating Based on above criteria is: Mediur ium
+The location Visual Evaluation Criteria here is a commercial premise and slightly elevated from the promenade.
+LOW MEDIUM HIGH Viewer Position Viewer Access Elevation RL 4.5 AHD [ Eye level ].
+Visual Sensitivity - Distance to The SIte [ boundary ] 15m Visual Effect Viewpoint Quality MEDIUM Newpoint Quality Visual Impact - Significance Rating Based on above criteria is: Mediu lium proposed new amenities structure